AABearBots/First-Closed-Doors-Competition/README.md

 ### Configure Which Process to Run

 Now we need to tell the platform which process to run.
-Click on the AACloudPlatform node and make sure the value for the Script arguments field is "_Trading-Process_":
+Click on the AACloud node and make sure the value for the Script arguments field is "_Trading-Process_":

 ![VS](https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/Visual-Studio-02-TB.png)